Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Dedham: Classic Charm with Family Appeal

 Dedham blends historic charm with modern convenience.
-Known for its well-preserved colonial homes and tree-lined streets, it offers a peaceful lifestyle ideal for families and retirees.
-The town has excellent schools and plenty of parks, including the beautiful Legacy Place shopping area for dining and entertainment.
+Known for its well-preserved colonial homes and tree-lined streets, it offers a peaceful, established feel.
+The town has plenty of parks and green space, plus Legacy Place for dining, shopping, and entertainment.

 Commute: About 20 minutes to downtown Boston by car; commuter rail also available.